-One of our favorite Sunday meals is pork tenderloin.
+Balsamic Pork Tenderloin is one of our favorite Sunday meals.
 It is easy to fix and can be cooked in the oven or the grill.

 You prepare the pork by cutting small slits into the meat and filling them with chopped fresh garlic.
-The garlic in combination with steak seasoning, rosemary (I used fresh), thyme and balsamic vinegar make for a very flavorful piece of meat.
+The garlic in combination with steak seasoning, rosemary, thyme and balsamic vinegar make for a very flavorful piece of meat.

 The only downside to this recipe is that it sets off my smoke detector every time!
-Now, before I open the oven door, I always station someone with a kitchen towel below the smoke detector to blow away the smoke.
-It still goes off every time.
+Don’t let that deter you!
+You can either grill it outside or do what I do.
+Before I open the oven door, I always station someone with a kitchen towel below the smoke detector to blow away the smoke.

 Balsamic Roast Pork Tenderloin

 - 4 1/2 lb. pork tenderloins 2 packages with 1 tenderloin in each package (For the four of us I only cooked one of the tenderloins)